 Most adults in the U.S. have health insurance.
 Still, care can often be unaffordable for those in worse health, with low incomes, and the uninsured.

 Despite recent gains in coverage due to the ACA, the U.S. still has the lowest insured rate of comparable countries.

-Adults in the U.S. experience longer wait times to see a doctor.
-In 2013:
+Adults in the U.S. experience similar wait times to see a doctor.
+In 2016:

 Access to Care

 Nearly half of those who are uninsured report not having a usual source of care, compared to one in ten of those with insurance.

 The U.S. has seen consistent improvement in measures of the longevity and quality of life, but self-reported health has worsened slightly.

 The rate of teen pregnancy in the U.S. has dropped over the past 26 years.

 from 1990 to 2016